kbsriharsha/APTS_ApplicantParsingAndTrackingSystem/README.md

 # APTS_ApplicantParsingAndTrackingSystem ![](https://img.shields.io/badge/Harsha-Karpurapu-brightgreen.svg?colorB=ff0000)

-## Objectives:
+### Objectives:
 - Extracts the important information from the resume
-- Matches the resume to the provided expertise list (This list was provided by Vinod to Harsha)
+- Matches the resume to the provided expertise list (This list was provided by *Vinod* to Harsha)
-- Matches the resume to the Job description (For Concept purpose, I downloaded one of the resumes from the job board of travelers insurance)
+- Matches the resume to the Job description (For Concept purpose, I have downloaded the data engineer resume from the job board of travelers insurance)

 ### Code Requirements
 - Execute the below command from your terminal for installing all the required libraries